Documentation

 Architecture

-The REST API lets external applications read and write entity records programmatically over HTTP.
-Access is controlled with API keys — each key is tied to a service account (API user) that participates in the same role and permission system as regular users.
+The REST API lets external applications read and write entity records over HTTP.
+Access is controlled with API keys.
+Each key belongs to a service account — an API user — that takes part in the same role and permission system as a human user.

-The API is designed for server-to-server use only.
-No CORS headers are set — browser-based calls from a different origin will be blocked.
-Always call the API from a backend service, script, or integration platform.
+The API is for server-to-server use only.
+No CORS headers are set, so browser calls from another origin are blocked.
+Call it from a backend service, a script, or an integration platform.

-There is a global kill switch in Admin → General Settings → API tab.
+The global kill switch is in Settings → General Settings → API.

-• On (default): all valid API key requests are processed normally
+• On (default) — valid API key requests are processed normally

-• Off: every request using X-API-Key returns 503 Service Unavailable, regardless of key validity
+• Off — every request using X-API-Key returns 503 Service Unavailable, whatever the key

-Use this to temporarily suspend all external access without deleting any keys.
+The toggle saves immediately and takes effect at once.
+Use it to suspend all external access without deleting a key.

-Go to Admin → Access Management → API Users to create and manage API users.
+Go to Settings → Access Management → API Users.

 Create an API user:

-The API key is shown once immediately after creation.
+The key is shown once, immediately after creation.
 Copy it now — it cannot be retrieved again.
-Only a SHA-256 hash is stored in the database.
+Only a SHA-256 hash is stored.

-Edit an API user: Click any row to open the edit form.
-You can change the display name, role assignments, active status, or expiry date.
+Edit — click a row to change the display name, roles, active status or expiry.
 The key is not affected.

-Regenerate a key: Click Regenerate key on the API user row.
-The old key is immediately invalidated — any integration using it will receive 401 Unauthorized on the next request.
+Regenerate key — the old key is invalidated at once, and any integration using it gets 401 Unauthorized on its next request.
 The new key is shown once.

-Delete an API user: Removes the service account.
-All existing calls using that key immediately return 401 Unauthorized.
+Delete — removes the service account.
+Calls using its key return 401 immediately.

-Send the API key in every request as the X-API-Key header:
+Send the key in the X-API-Key header on every request:

 X-API-Key: prm_<your-key>

-The key format is prm_ followed by a random string.
-Never send the key as a query parameter or in the request body.
+The format is prm_ followed by a random string.
+Never send the key as a query parameter or in the body.

 {